MBilalQureshi/codestar/README.md

 Note: psycopg2 is a driver for interacting with PostgreSQL databases using Python.
 The dj-database-url Python package is a utility to connect Django to a database using a URL.

+Note: The dj_database_url import is used to convert the database URL we copied from the ElephantSQL details tab into a format that Django can use to connect to an external database server.

+Note: Another variable considered secret in Django is the SECRET_KEY in settings.py.
+This is a unique, secret, and random string that is used for cryptographic signing.
+That means that it ensures the integrity of the data stored in the cookies, forms, and much more, which is essential for the security of your Django application.
+This is the next thing we need to secure.